 Since moving to the United States, I have been more grateful than ever for my Canadian nationality.
-I consistently go out of my way to tell people that I am Canadian, as the response is always one of joy and often accompanied with an “I LOVE Canadians” claim and the odd “eh” joke.
+Living in America I consistently go out of my way to tell people that I am Canadian, as the response is always one of joy and often accompanied with an “I LOVE Canadians” claim and the odd “eh” joke.

-Most recently, in the midst of a national immigration crisis, creating an eerie aura of uncertainty amongst all immigrants, I fear for my friends and sympathize with the citizens of the banned countries.
+Most recently living in America, in the midst of a national immigration crisis, creating an eerie aura of uncertainty amongst all immigrants, I fear for my friends and sympathize with the citizens of the banned countries.
 Being young adults, 99% of my Canadian friends are on TN visas.
 These visas allow “easier” entry into this country of opportunity; allowing Canadians to start to build their career in order to one day qualify for an H1B in the hopes of eventually obtaining the most coveted piece of plastic in all the land, a green card!
 By removing this first step in this immigration process, my peers will likely have to buy a one-way ticket home, as it is an extreme rarity for a company to put the financial and legal effort into securing non-senior job roles in the competitive market that is New York City.

 However, with this uncertainty comes an even stronger sense of pride.
 Americans can finally name our Prime Minister (and often do so with a flirty smile on their face) and speak to his class and integrity.
 My gratitude for our country’s parliamentary system and free healthcare has reached new heights.
 Whenever asked of Canada’s living conditions and job market by US foreigners and even US citizens considering the move up north, I share how it is continuously expanding, very livable, and a place of security and genuine kindness.